Skip to main content

 Browser-only processing and the WebP encoder check

 This converter runs entirely in your browser.
-Your JPG is drawn onto an in-page canvas and re-encoded to WebP locally, so the file is never uploaded to a server.
+Your JPG is drawn onto an in-page canvas and re-encoded to WebP locally, so on this site the file is not uploaded to a server.
 That keeps private photos on your own machine and means conversion speed depends on your device rather than a network connection.

 Encoding to WebP relies on your browser's built-in support.
 Before converting, the tool runs a quick check, and if your browser cannot produce WebP it stops and suggests trying Chrome or Firefox rather than handing back a broken file.